pgurung0610/pwasbu-delete-users/README.md

 Workaround for deleting users without using Firebase Cloud Functions

-To run this script successfully, make sure to first generate a service account key, name the resulting file serviceAccountKey.json, and put it in this directory.
+To run this script successfully, make sure to first generate a service account key, name the resulting file serviceAccountKey.json, and put it in the same directory as index.js.